-- 1. Nightclubs - 2.
-Large indoor venues (unless approved under Exhibit 6) - 3.
-Large outdoor venues (unless approved under Exhibit 6) - 4.
-Road races (marathons, triathlons, etc.)
+- 1. Nightclubs

+- 2. Large indoor venues

+- 3. Large outdoor venues

+- 4. Road races (marathons, triathlons, etc.)

 Note, however, travel to engage in minimum basic operations of the businesses and operations identified above is allowed, including the minimum necessary activities to maintain the value of the business's inventory, ensure security, process payroll and employee benefits, and related functions as well as the minimum necessary activities to facilitate employees of the business being able to continue to work remotely from their residences.
 Minimum basic operations do not include in-person public/customer contact.